Skip to main content

 The Craftsman’s inner charm

-Unlike more formal home styles, the entry door opens from the porch directly into the living room with no pretense of a foyer.
+Unlike more formal home styles, the entry door of craftsman-style homes opens from the porch directly into the living room with no pretense of a foyer.
 You’re immediately greeted by a cozy fireplace symmetrically flanked by bookshelves with small, multi-pane windows above them.

 The living room usually flows into the dining room through an archway.
 Windows and doorways are cased in wide, plain wood trim, and you’ll often find exposed or boxed ceiling beams.
 Original lighting is part of the design, often symmetrical sconces.